Bumblebee2019/Latin-Dictionary/README.md

 *The Consummation* by Thomas Cole, 1836
 ## Why a Latin Dictionary?
 This project is a confluence of my two passions, Natural Language Processing and Latin.
 When reading in Latin, which is a highly inflected language, I often encounter unfamiliar verbs and nouns, and knowing tense, gender, and case is vital to the understanding of the text.
 I would often use tools such as Whitaker's Words and Wiktionary, but when I travel or have a poor Internet connection, a dictionary running on my local computer would be so much more convenient.
 So, I decided to create my own (for now, a command-line) dictionary, which would combine the functionality of the two existing dictionaries I mentioned.
-I used CLTK (Classical Language Toolkit).
+I mainly rely on functionalities of CLTK (Classical Language Toolkit).

 ## Dictionary Functionality
 The final version of the dictionary will have a user menu with the following options: